accup/VyJit/README.md

 ## Error handling
 - When an error message is raised in the analyzer, the message will be displayed in the client side.

-## Remarks
-- Currently the available audio input device is only the primary one, which depends on your environment.

 ## Logs
 - v1.0.1
     - Suppress the exception for static file routing when the static file directory does not exist.